 To humans, humping in public is considered a big no-no. So when our dogs start mounting each other in public, it can cause us to feel embarrassed and confused about why our beloved fur babies are engaging in such uncouth behavior.

 For dogs, mounting can be done for a variety of reasons.
 While it can be sexual, dogs have their own social norms that are different than those of their human friends!
 Through different types of play and body language, dogs use non-verbal actions to communicate.
 Here are several reasons your dog may be humping other dogs:

-Given the many varied reasons that dogs hump one another, and the fundamental differences between the brains of humans and those of dogs, it is important to avoid drawing conclusions about their motivations – particularly when it involves such nebulous concepts as sexual identity.
+Given the many varied reasons that dogs hump one another, the fundamental differences between the brains of humans and those of dogs, and the different ways we view pair bonding, it is important to avoid drawing conclusions about their motivations – particularly when it involves such nebulous concepts as sexual identity.

 Speculating about the motivations of dogs usually involves anthropomorphic thinking, a term used to describe the attribution of human emotions to a non-human entity.
 For example, “the stop sign is angry.”
 This is an understandable tendency, but one researchers try to avoid.
 Dogs experience a completely different reality than we do, and we’re wise to draw conclusions about motivations carefully.

 It’s quite possible – some would say likely – that dogs simply do what seems appealing at the time.
 One day they may be attracted to dogs of the opposite sex, before feeling attracted to dogs of the same sex the next day.
 They may even wander about the park, canoodling with one dog after another, with no regard to sex.

 Females sometimes assume the dominant role when exhibiting courtship behaviors or engaging in breeding-like activity with other females, and males may assume submissive roles when engaging in such activities with other males.
 And the gender roles are equally flexible between same-sex couples.